Kattis/problem-package-format/spec/legacy.md

 and the contest control system invoking the validator must take measures to report this to contest personnel.
 The purpose of these somewhat exotic exit codes is to avoid conflict with other exit codes that results when the validator crashes.
-For instance, if the validator is written in Java, any unhandled exception results in the program crashing with an exit code of 1, making it unsuitable to assign a judgment meaning to this exit code.
+For instance, if the validator is written in Java, any unhandled exception results in the program crashing with an exit code of 1, making it unsuitable to assign a judgement meaning to this exit code.

 ### Reporting Additional Feedback